 Mutations in the APC gene cause both classic and attenuated familial adenomatous polyposis.
 These mutations affect the ability of the cell to maintain normal growth and function.
 Cell overgrowth resulting from mutations in the APC gene leads to the colon polyps seen in familial adenomatous polyposis.
 Although most people with mutations in the APC gene will develop colorectal cancer, the number of polyps and the time frame in which they become malignant depend on the location of the mutation in the gene.

-Mutations in the MUTYH gene cause autosomal recessive familial adenomatous polyposis (also called MYH-associated polyposis).
+Mutations in the MUTYH gene cause autosomal recessive familial adenomatous polyposis (also called MUTYH-associated polyposis).
 Mutations in this gene prevent cells from correcting errors that are made when DNA is copied (DNA replication) in preparation for cell division.
 As these errors build up in a person's DNA, the likelihood of cell overgrowth increases, leading to colon polyps and the possibility of colon cancer.

 Familial adenomatous polyposis can have different inheritance patterns.